moonheart/android_device_xiaomi_clover/README.md

-Copyright 2018 - The Mokee Project
+Copyright 2018 - The LineageOS Project

 The MI PAD 4 (codenamed _"clover"_) are high-end mid-range tablet from Xiaomi.